cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ```

 At build time, the procedure will be as follows:
-1. The Cloud Foundry Buildpack App Lifecycle's Builder will invoke shim
+1. The Cloud Foundry Buildpack App Lifecycle's Builder will invoke the shim
-   orchestrator executables, consistent with the v2 buildpack interface
+   orchestrator executables, consistent with the v2 buildpack interface.
-1. The shim orchestrator will invoke bundled CNB lifecycle executables
+1. The shim orchestrator will invoke the bundled CNB lifecycle executables.
-1. The CNB lifecycle executables will invoke Paketo buildpack executables,
+1. The CNB lifecycle executables will invoke the Paketo buildpack executables,
-   consistent with the v3 buildpack interface
+   consistent with the v3 buildpack interface.
-1. The Paketo buildpack will build a set of "layer" directories
+1. The Paketo buildpack will build a set of "layer" directories.
 1. The shim orchestrator will package the layer directories and
    buildpack-generated SBOMs into a Cloud Foundry droplet and return it back to
-   the Cloud Foundry Lifecycle
+   the Cloud Foundry Lifecycle.

 For a proof of concept of shimmed buildpacks, see @ryanmoran's
 [cfnb](https://github.com/ryanmoran/cfnb) project.
 Developing the shim